gabrielcc2/atdbSS2021/README.md

 Overall you will learn about one possible application of the Software 2.0. idea, by using neural networks to support range searches.
 You will assess experimentally the pros and cons of a naive approach.
 Hopefully the task will motivate you to bring this innovative perspective into more everyday tasks.

-If the task turns out to be interesting for you & your performance demonstrates such interest, you will be invited to collaborate with us in using AutoKeras (https://autokeras.com/start/) for the architecture search task.
+If the task turns out to be interesting for you & your performance demonstrates such interest, you will be invited to collaborate with us in using AutoKeras (https://autokeras.com/start/) for the architecture search task, or alternatively on improvements to the inference process.

 Material will be added soon.